/

 • Repetitive patterns suit agent handling

-Support becomes an an early signal of how all customer-facing functions will evolve.
+Support becomes an early signal of how all customer-facing functions will evolve.
+The architectural choices made in support tooling in 2026 will be made in product onboarding, customer success, and revenue operations in 2027.

 How does the human role change when agents handle volume?